ibm-cloud-docs/atracker/services/at_events_iam.md

 | `iam-groups.rule.update`    | An event is generated when an initiator modifies the rule name. |
 | `iam-groups.rule.delete`    | An event is generated when an initiator deletes a rule from an access group. |
 | `iam-groups.rules.list`     | An event is generated when an initiator views the rules for an access group. |
-{: caption="Table 4.
-Events that are generated for access groups" caption-side="top"}
+{: caption="Events that are generated for access groups" caption-side="top"}

 ## Trusted profiles events
 {: #at_events_iam_profiles}